bluerock-io/stdpp/README.md

   [Coq bug #5039](https://github.com/coq/coq/issues/5039) the `omega` tactic becomes unreliable.
 We do not consider this an issue since we use `lia` (for which the aforementioned Coq bug was fixed) instead of `omega` everywhere.
+* `Set Allow StrictProp`: the type of strict propositions (`SProp`) is enabled by default since Coq 8.12.
+To make prior versions of Coq happy we need to allow it explicitly.

 ## Prerequisites